evanx/rquery/google-authenticator.md

 Say we want to use the Google Authenticator app for two-factor authentication of our own site.

-The following demo endpoint generates a random token for the Google Authenticator app.
+The following endpoint demonstrates the generation of a secret token for the Google Authenticator app.

 https://demo.redishub.com/genkey-topt-google-authenticator/evanx@myserver.com/My%20service